 While some Applicants choose to undertake other study to further their own knowledge/experiences, such as a Masters or a PhD, the College does not mandate other course completions as part of the Application process.
 Furthermore, the College does not place preference on any particular MBBS degree, as long as it comes from a recognised institution.

-The College wants to see your passion within this field and involvement within a range of SEM activities.
-This could be in the form of team or event medical coverage, attendance at the ACSEP Conference, completion of sports medicine courses (such as ACSEP's Education or Academic eLearning Modules), research involvement, sitting in with ACSEP Fellows, attending one of the weekly Registrar Tutorials, etc.
+Ideally you should demonstrate your interest in SEM via scholarship, leadership and/or involvement within a range of SEM activities.
+This could be in the form of team or event medical coverage, attendance at the ACSEP Conference or other SEM conferences, completion of sports medicine qualifications or courses (such as ACSEP's award winning Modules, hosted by our SEM Academy page, which also offers access to three free modules), research and sitting in with ACSEP Fellows.

 The next step in the Application Process is to apply to sit the Entrance Examination

-Graduates are allowed to sit the Entrance Exam anytime during their Foundation Training years, but can only submit their CV in their 3rd (or later) Foundation Training year.
+You are eligible to sit the Entrance Exam anytime during your Foundation Training years, but can only submit your CV in your 3rd (or later) Foundation Training year.